What is a summer or a winter school? Why should I join?

 Wherever your passion lies, we’ve got you covered — from guided tours through Freiburg’s most famous sights to discovering hidden gems and visiting regional organisations.
 Social activities create an easy-going atmosphere, perfect for meeting and bonding with new friends from the course.
 Beginner-friendly hikes provide breath-taking views and fresh air for outdoor enthusiasts; while museum visits bring fascinating insights into art and local heritage.
 On weekends, we offer exciting day trips to must-see towns and places in the region (e.g. Lake Titisee).
 We usually travel by public transport, and you are responsible for getting your own tickets.
 Additionally, there are also full-day excursions by chartered bus (e.g. Heidelberg or Black Forest), where an extra fee applies.

-We have gathered useful information for parents and guardians in this brochure.
+We have gathered useful information for parents and legal guardians HERE.